 Dashboard Account Lock Out

-If a user's password is entered incorrectly the number of times defined in Organization > Settings > Security > Account lockout, the user will not be able to log into the dashboard.
+If a user's password is entered incorrectly the number of times defined in Organization > Configure > Settings > Security > Account lockout, the user will not be able to log into the dashboard.
 When attempting to access Dashboard, they will receive an error message indicating "This account has been locked after too many failed login attempts."

 In order to regain access to Dashboard, the account must be unlocked by another administrator with Full access at the network or organization level, dependent on the account that is locked.